ranaitsan123/MedicaReport/README.md

 By default, the app will be accessible at http://localhost:5000.

+**Step 2: Access the Web Interface**

+Open a web browser and visit http://localhost:5000.
+You will be presented with a login page.

 - [Download from Creative Tim](https://www.creative-tim.com/product/argon-dashboard)

 - Install with Npm: `npm i @creative-tim-official/argon-dashboard-free`